-Usually, campaigns must end on December 31.
-However, since December 31, 2022 is a Saturday, the deadline moves to January 3, 2023.
-Your campaign must end on January 3, 2023 unless you have a deficit and inform the clerk in writing that you are going to extend your campaign.
+Your campaign must end on December 31, 2018 unless you have a deficit and inform the clerk in writing that you are going to extend your campaign.
 Once your campaign has ended, you should close your campaign bank account and prepare your campaign financial statement.

 Financial statements must be filed with the clerk by 2 p.m. on Friday, March 29, 2019.

 The term of office for the new council or school board begins on December 1, 2018.